 If you’ve gotten this far without a starter, please stop and read the starter post here.
 Note that you can play around with the flours that work best for you.

 STEP TWO: MAKE THE PRE-FERMENT (THE NIGHT BEFORE )

 There are fancy names for these actions in regular sourdough making.
 I’m not going to use them because I don’t think I have a full grasp on them yet.
 They also differ a little in instruction between glutenous and gluten free preparations.

-To make the pre-ferment, you will combine 1/2 cup (125g) of ACTIVE, BUBBLY AND THICK sourdough starter with 60g (1/2 cup) of fine white rice flour and 3/4 cups water.
+To make the pre-ferment, combine the starter, flour and water.
 I like to do this step the night before baking bread.
 It can be done the morning of, but I actually find the bread has more air pockets if the process begins the night before.

 Whatever you choose to do, the pre-ferment needs to be made using starter that is well fed and in a ‘rise.’
 Basically, a couple of hours after feeding a starter it rises and bubbles up before collapsing again.
 You need to use the starter at the peak of it’s rise.
 There’s no exact science and it’s a somewhat forgiving process.
 My suggestion is to feed it, run some errands or do some work and then check back.
 The timing depends on the strength of your starter and the climate in your kitchen.
 Starters and sourdoughs like a bit of heat (not too much!) so they’re generally quicker in warmer climates.

 If you’re doing it in the morning, it needs to sit until bubbly for at least 3 hours.
 The top should look like a bowl of warm milk does after you’ve added packet yeast and left it sit – fluffy and bubbly, but not excessively so.
 Try to do this in a glass or plastic bowl as opposed to metal.